Salsa Trumpet Study Guide:

 2. If possible, obtain a printed copy of the lead trumpet part of said recording.
 If a chart is unavailable, transcribe the part with the highest possible accuracy.

 4. Observe how their tone sounds: is it laser-like?
 Is it broad and warm?
 Is it raspy or played with a growl?
 Make a note of this on the part.
-If it is raspy, identify if a growl is being applied by either flutter tongue or growling in the throat while playing.
+If it is raspy, identify if a growl is being applied by either a flutter tongue or growling in the throat while playing.
 I work on my tonal color by playing familiar melodies in all keys.
 I think it is essential to emulate our favorite-sounding trumpet players in what they play and how they play it.
 Observe the points where they break or extend the phrase; take note of this within the part.
-Pay special attention to how they phrase to include rests and breaks in the melodic line.
-I work on my phrasing by practicing long melodies and playing them in all keys and styles.
+Pay special attention to how they phrase, including rests and breaks in the melodic line.
+I work on my phrasing by practicing long melodies in all keys and styles.
 Phrasing gets overlooked because it is synonymous with all forms of music.
-However, know that it is what separates professionals apart from others.
+However, know that it is what separates professionals from others.
 I feel like I can continually refine my approach to phrasing through singing and listening to others.

 7. Observe the use of dynamics, and focus on how the dynamics are shaded with the phrasing.
 Take note of any overdramatized dynamics, and listen to how the lead trumpet dynamics are locked in with the comping of the rhythm section.
 I work on my dynamics when playing melodies in all keys and styles.

-11. The last step is to play and sing along with the record matching all these nuances.
-Being able to reproduce these nuances without the reference of the recording is the actual test.
+11. The last step is to play and sing along with the record, matching all these nuances.
+Being able to reproduce these nuances without the reference to the recording is the actual test.
 Repeat this process with as many charts as possible.
 After studying multiple lead players, you will develop your stylistic approach rooted in this music's history, making your stylistic interpretations accessible to the informed listener.

 Check out the complete PDF of this guide with musical examples in the body of my website…